Clearing is available for the following locations:

 - Int.
 Baccalaureate 29 points

-- Advanced Highers BB plus BBC at Higher in other subjects
+- Advanced Highers BB plus BBC at Higher

 - A-Levels ABB

 - HND AB in graded units with A in final graded unit

 |Status*||Scotland / EU**||England / Northern Ireland / Wales***||International|

 * Your residency 'status' is usually defined as the country where you have been ordinarily resident for the three years before the start of your course.
 Find out more about tuition fees.

 ** European Union countries (not including England, Northern Ireland or Wales).

 *** 'Rest of the UK' (RUK) students entering at Level 1 receive a fee waiver of one year's tuition fee.
 Normally this will be the final year, or a year during which students study abroad (either at a partnership institution, or at one of Heriot-Watt's overseas campuses).